zhou-yuxin/faiss/README.md

 The feature doesn't change the format of index writen to disk, so is compatible with old index files.

-## - Flat DType
+## - DType (Diverse Type)

+This is a family of extension, including new metric types, new data types and new implementation types.

+### -- Metirc Type

+Two new metric types, *METRIC_L2_EXPAND* and *METRIC_PROJECTION* are added to *MetricType*.

+*METRIC_L2_EXPAND* is similar to *METRIC_L2*, but it calculates `y*y - 2*x*y`.
+It has same effect if you only case the recalling and ranking, but ignore the calculated distances. *METRIC_L2_EXPAND* is better than *METRIC_L2* in that the calculation is more efficient to take advantage of BLAS.

+*METRIC_PROJECTION* is to calculate the length of projection of *x* in the direction of *y*.
+Ff you only case the recalling and ranking, it has same effect as Cosine Distance.

+### -- Data Type

-This feature enhances IndexFlat with optional data types (of internal storage).
+This feature also enhances Index with optional data types (of internal storage).
 Currently, *FP32* and *BFP16* are supported.
 This feature makes it possible to get a balance between accuarcy and performance.
 Take BFP16 for an example, BFP16 can be seen as a short version of traditional single float-point, FP32, skipping the least significant 16 bits of mantissa.
 Compared with FP16 which is supported by GPU, it provides as large range as FP32 (while FP16 has much smaller range) with the sacrifice of precision.
 The benifit is that the memory size and bandwidth is half of that of FP32, which offers much lower latency and much higher throughput.

 ![bfp16](images/bfp16.png)

+### -- Implementation Type

+The original Faiss doesn't use BLAS when scanning *InvertedList*.
+This feature brings a serial of *InvertedListScanner* using BLAS.

-To enable this feature, you should append `--enable-flat-dtype` to `./configure`, such as:
+To enable these features, you should append `--enable-flat-dtype` and `--enable-ivfflat-dtype` to `./configure`, such as:

 ```
-./configure --without-cuda --enable-flat-dtype
+./configure --without-cuda --enable-flat-dtype --enable-ivfflat-dtype
 make clean
 make
 ```